Direct solution of linearized phonon Boltzmann equation¶

 To collect distributed pieces of the collision matrix:

-is recommended to use if the number of temperature points is
+recommended to use if the number of temperature points is small.
+However

-interaction strengths can be another choice.
-Since, without using
+distribution over ph-ph interaction strengths can be another choice.
+Since,

 It is also recommended to use –write-phonon option and –read-phonon option to use identical phonon eigenvectors among the distributed nodes.